IanAragonSaenz/Stuff-Trading-App/README.md

     * The user can upload a post of something that they want to trade to the feed.
     * The user can see the feed of trading options.
     * The feed should have infinite scrolling.
+    * Your app uses gesture recognizers (e.g. double tap to like, e.g. pinch to scale)
 * User (other user profile)
     * Your app use an animation (doesn’t have to be fancy) (e.g. fade in/out, e.g. animating a view growing and shrinking)
+* ComposePost
+    * Somewhere in your app you can use the camera to take a picture and do something with the picture.
+    * Your app use an animation (doesn’t have to be fancy) (e.g. fade in/out, e.g. animating a view growing and shrinking)
+* PostDetails
+    * User should display the relative timestamp for each post "8m", "7h"
+* Messages
+    * Somewhere in your app you can use the camera to take a picture and do something with the picture.

 ### 3. Navigation